brightzheng100/springboot-swagger-jpa-stack/README.md

 > 2. You may inject more Spring variables, if there is a need, to override the default values;

-## Deploy it to Kubernetes / OpenShit
+## Deploy it to Kubernetes / OpenShift

 ```sh
 # Define where to look up for your Docker image, or you can simply use mine